Talant Dujshebaev

-Life and career
+Early life and career

 He was born in Kirghiz Soviet Socialist Republic in the former Soviet Union, and started his playing career in CSKA Moscow.
+He started playing handball late; at the age of 14.
+Before that he practiced swimming.
 He participated on the 1992 Olympic Games as a member of the Unified Team and won the gold medal.
 He also became the top scorer of the games with 47 goals and was elected into the dream team of the tournament.
 One year later he participated on the 1993 World Championships as a member of the Russian team and won the gold medal again.

 After the 1992 Summer Olympics he signed for Teka Cantabria and a few years later he received the Spanish citizenship.
 Afterwards he played in the Spain men's national handball team for nearly a decade, gaining two Olympic bronze medals in 1996 and 2000, and silver and bronze medals on the European championships.
 He also gained several individual recognitions in the world championships, like being elected as the best player of the tournament in 1997, but he failed to win any medals with the Spanish team, which finished 4th in both 1999 and 2003.
 Ironically when Spain finally won the world championship in 2005, Dujshebaev was no longer the member of the squad.

 In 2001, after playing for a few years in Germany on club level, he returned to Spain and signed for BM Ciudad Real where he finished his playing career in 2007.
 In 2005 he became player-manager of the team, and after his retirement he became the full-time manager.
 His managerial successes include multiple Liga ASOBAL wins with the team, as well as winning the EHF Champions League in 2006, 2008 and 2009.

 In 2006 he briefly returned to the field, when one of the Ciudad center backcourt players, Uroš Zorman injured.

 He was voted twice as the IHF World Player of the Year, in 1994 and in 1996.
 He also came in second in the IHF World Player of the Century voting behind Magnus Wislander from Sweden.

 In 2014 (8 January) he replaced Bogdan Wenta as head coach of PGE Vive Kielce.

 Contemporaneously with his job in Kielce, he has been also coaching the Hungarian men's national handball team since October 8, 2014 until 2016.

 He also coached Poland during the 2016 Summer Olympics and the 2017 World Men's Handball Championship in France.

-He is the father of Alex Dujshebaev and Daniel Dujshebaev.
+He is the father of Alex Dujshebaev and Daniel Dujshebaev, both of whom joined their father at Kielce in 2017.